YuniqueM/YuniqueM/README.md

 - 👋 Hi, I’m Yunique' .
 - 👀 I’m interested in developing algorithms to help make raw data more useful.
-- 🌱 I’m currently learning database management in SQL.
+- 🌱 I’m currently learning data manipulation in Python.
 - 💞️ I’m looking to collaborate on manipulating data using real world data sets.
 - 📫 How to reach me ... yunique.murphy@gmail.com